nixworks/public/news/2012/06/2/README.md

 ##### Cairo, Egypt
 ### [A court in Cairo, Egypt, finds former president Hosni Mubarak and former interior minister Habib al-Adly guilty for complicity in the killings of demonstrators in the 2011 revolution that ousted Mubarak and both are sentenced to life in prison.
 Mubarak and his two sons, Gamal and Alaa, are all acquitted on separate corruption charges. ](/news/2012/06/2/a-court-in-cairo-egypt-finds-former-president-hosni-mubarak-and-former-interior-minister-habib-al-adly-guilty-for-complicity-in-the-killin.md)
-_Context: Habib al-Adly, 2011 Egyptian revolution, Hosni Mubarak, Gamel, Cairo, Egypt, Alaa Mubarak_
+_Context: Habib al-Adly, 2011 Egyptian revolution, Cairo, Egypt, Gamel, Alaa Mubarak, Hosni Mubarak_

 ##### Shooting
 ### [A shooting in the food court of the Eaton Centre mall in Toronto, Canada kills at least one man and injures seven other people. ](/news/2012/06/2/a-shooting-in-the-food-court-of-the-eaton-centre-mall-in-toronto-canada-kills-at-least-one-man-and-injures-seven-other-people.md)
-_Context: shooting, Toronto, Eaton Centre, Canadian_
+_Context: Eaton Centre, Canadian, shooting, Toronto_

 ## [Previous Day...](/news/2012/06/1/index.md)